LiveHelperChat/doc/docs/custom-fields-and-prefill.md

 /(survey)/<survey_id> - survey id to use
 /(priority)/<priority> - priority to set
-/(operator)/<operator_id> - operator to set for pending chat
+/(operator)/<operator_id> - operator to set for pending chat /(bot)/<bot_id> - bot to use
+/(mode)/<popup/embed> - default mode if popup.
+If you are planning to use it as iframe source set it to embed.
+This is only usefull if you want to have multiple chat's in the same page.
 ```

 To know how URL would look like with prefilled E-mail, Phone.
 You can just generate embed code prefill variables with Javascript and click popup window.
 So in popup URL you would see how URL should look like.